imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/java/java_app.md

 This will copy a file from one folder to another.

->  If any file at the destination has the same name as the source file, then the source file and its versions (if `includeVersions` is set to true) will be appended to the destination file version history.
+>  If any file at the destination has the same name as the source file, then the source file and its versions (if `includeFileVersions` is set to true) will be appended to the destination file version history.

 Refer to the [Copy File API](https://docs.imagekit.io/api-reference/media-api/copy-file) for a better understanding of the **Request & Response Structure**.